Privacy Policy

 • GitHub Inc. (US) — code hosting + Discussions backend (used by Giscus comments, if enabled).
 Privacy: github.com privacy

-• Google LLC (US) — only if Google Analytics or Google Search Console is enabled.
-We use anonymize_ip for GA.
+• Google LLC (US) — Google Analytics 4 (consent-gated for EU/EEA/UK; anonymize_ip on) and Google Search Console.
 Privacy: policies.google.com/privacy

 • Newsletter provider (TBD — likely Mailchimp / ConvertKit / Buttondown when wired) — receives subscriber email + unsubscribe state.
 Specific provider will be named here once chosen.